-This document is the one-year Action Plan for the City of Saint Paul, Minnesota, for program year 2018 to be submitted to HUD.
-The Action Plan includes the City's application for 2018 CDBG funding, which the City uses to invest in housing, public improvements, economic development, public services, and job creation activities.
-Saint Paul also receives HOME funds to assist in the provision of long-term, safe and affordable housing, as well as ESG funding, which provides housing opportunities for homeless persons.
-This document will be submitted to HUD by May 15, 2018.
+This document is the or year Actic.
+Plan for the City of Saint Paul, Minnesota, for program year 2018 to be submitted a HUD.
+The Action Plan includes the City's application for 2018 CDBG funding, which the City was to it est it in using, public improvements, economic development, public services, and job creation activates.
+So int Paul also receives HOME funds to assist in the provision of long-term, safe and another activates.
+So int Paul also receives HOME funds to assist in the provision of long-term, safe and another activates.
+It is a submitted to HUD by May 15, 2018.

-The City of Saint Paul is considered an entitlement community by the United States Department of Housing and Urban Development (HUD).
-Eligibility for participation as an entitlement community is based on population data provided by the U.S. Census Bureau and metropolitan area delineations published by the Office of Management and Budget.
-HUD determines the amount of each entitlement grantee's annual funding allocation formula which uses several objective measures of community needs, including the extent of poverty, population, housing overcrowding, age of housing and population growth lag in relationship to other metropolitan areas.
-The City anticipates receiving \$6,822,334 of Community Development Block Grant (CDBG) funding, \$1,938,350 of HOME Investment Partnership Program (HOME) funding, and \$566,521 of Emergency Solutions Grant (ESG) funding from HUD in FY2018.
+The City of Saint Paul is considered an entire, entrommunity by the United States Department of Housing and Urban Development (HUD).
+Typibility for participation as an entitlement community is based on population data provided by the L.S.
+Consus Bureau and metropolitan area delineations published by the Office of Monago and and Sudget.
+HUD determines the amount of each entitlement grantee's annual functing allocation formula which uses several objective measures of community needs, including the extent of poverty, population, housing overcrowding, age of housing and population growth lag in relation of other metropolitan areas.
+The City anticipates receiving \$6,822,334 of Community Development Block Grant (CDBG) funding, \$1,938,350 of HOME Investment Partnership rogram (HOME) funding, and \$566,521 of Emergency Solutions Grant (ESG) funding from HDD in FY2018.
 In addition, the City estimates receiving about \$556,899 in CDBG program income.